British Rail Class 159: Operations

-Upon the privatisation of British Rail, the West of England route passed in 1996 to the South West Trains franchise, which was won by the Stagecoach Group.
-Starting in 2000, units were progressively refurbished and repainted from Network SouthEast's blue, red and white livery into South West Trains' express livery.
-Other post-privatisation modifications included clearer LED destination displays, upgraded air-conditioning, and more openable windows.
+Upon the privatisation of British Rail, the West of England route passed to the South West franchise in 1996, which was won by the Stagecoach Group.
+Starting in 2000, units were progressively refurbished and repainted from NSE's blue, red and white livery into South West Trains' express livery.
+Other post-privatisation modifications included clearer LED destination displays, upgraded air-conditioning and more openable windows.